AndreMaz/transformer-pointer-critic/README.md

 - `2` lower bound ID of the tasks that a node can process without penalty
 - `5` upper bound ID of the tasks that a node can process without penalty

 > Note: In the example above the lower and upper bounds mean that that specific node can process tasks (`2`, `3`, `4`, `5`) without any additional penalty.
+Any task outside of this range can still be processed by the node but it will incur some CPU/RAM/MEM penalty.

 Moreover, at each time `t` a randomly sized batch of user's requests arrive, each has its own profile with the following information:

-The amount of resources that it needs in order to be processed properly.
+The amount of resources that it needs in order to be processed.
 For example:
 - `10` units of CPU
 - `2` units of RAM
 - `5` units for Memory